Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Send Global Event

-Send an event to all objects in the scene.
+Sends the given event to all objects in the scene.

 **See also:**